eploko/eploko.github.io/resources/static/for-recruiters/index.md

 # List of conditions and preferences, for recruiters

-<p class="font-light text-xl lg:text-2xl 2xl:text-4xl">Every once in a while recruiters find me with all kinds of offers and opportunities.
-Most of these make no sense, and with only a little bit of research, they wouldn't even been sent.</p>
+<p class="font-light text-xl lg:text-2xl 2xl:text-4xl">Every once in a while recruiters reach out to me with offers and all kinds of opportunities.
+Most of these make no sense, and with only a little bit of research, they wouldn't have been sent.</p>

 Now, I know that research is hard, especially when there are so many places to look for information.
 So just below, I'll put together a list of conditions, for recruiters: